 The 4.5 km loop course can be completed in around 2.5 hours.
 You will be trekking around the lake formed by the Doyō Dam (土用ダム).
 Luckily, the tree tunnels on this trail would block most of the sunlight so that you wouldn’t sweat under the sun, especially in the summer.

 If you want to observe and immerse yourself in the magnificent scenery from mountain peaks, you would definitely want to hike up to the summit of at least Mt.
 Kenashi!

 From there, you have several choices as to what route to take.
 Either back down through the trail you came from or trek across to Mt.
 Hakuba (白馬山) next to Mt.
 Kenashi.
 From the peak of Mt.
 Hakuba, a trail leads back down to Kenashiyama Yamanoie.

 From Mt.
 Hakuba, if you feel even more adventurous, you can trek even further to Mt.
 Kanagayasen (金ヶ谷山) and Mt.
 Asanabewashigasen (朝鍋鷲ヶ山)!

 All the trails mentioned above can be referred to in THIS MAP.
 The map is in Japanese, but each spot is marked with numbers with the distance between the spots and the required time specified in the table.
 Please use the Japanese name of the peaks to read the map.

 - Mt.
 Kenashi (毛無山) and Mt.
 Hakuba (白馬山) are directly located underneath the table.

-- Yurikago-no-shōkei (ゆりかごの小径) is marked by the little shaped raindrop next to Kenashiyama Yamanoie (毛無山山の家).
+- Yurikago-no-shōkei (ゆりかごの小径) is marked by the little raindrop-shaped route next to Kenashiyama Yamanoie (毛無山山の家).

 - Kohan-no-Shōkei (湖畔の小径) is marked by that pink line that surrounds Doyō Dam (土用ダム).